 University of Pennsylvania

 3535 Market Street, Suite 600 North

 Philadelphia, PA 19104-3309

 Via fax to: (215) 746-3311, Attn: Sandy Capaldi

 Email (as a Microsoft Word or PDF attachment): Dr. Sandy Capaldi, email@example.com

 You will receive a confirmation via email if your application is accepted.
 Please do not make travel or other arrangements until your registration is confirmed.
 Note that we can only reserve your space when you provide payment information or a check.

-- Workshop fees are non-refundable after the September 18, 2017.
+- Workshop fees are non-refundable.
 Please note that payments will not be processed until after this date.